 With so much critical acclaim and the highest number of sales in the series' history to date, it's no surprise Nintendo is working on a follow-up.
-As one of the most anticipated games in development right now, the currently untitled sequel to The Legend of Zelda: Breath of the Wild has quite a mountain to climb if it hopes of reaching the heights of the first game.
+As one of the most anticipated games in development right now, The Legend of Zelda: Tears of the Kingdom has quite a mountain to climb if it hopes of reaching the heights of the first Breath of the Wild.
 If anyone can pull it off though, it has to be Nintendo.

 - The Legend of Zelda – February 21, 1986

 - Zelda II: The Adventure of Link – January 12, 1987